 Brush powdered chemicals off the skin with a gloved hand or piece of cloth.

 Remove all contaminated clothing from the victim, making sure you do not contaminate yourself in the process.
-In case of exposure to an acid or alkali on the skin 229-235 or eye,236-241 immediately irrigate the affected area with copious amounts of water.
-(Class I, LOE B)
+In case of exposure to an acid or alkali on the skin or eye, immediately irrigate the affected area with copious amounts of water.
+(Class I, LOE B) (2010 Part 17)

 Eunice M. Singletary, Chair; Nathan P. Charlton; Jonathan L. Epstein; Jeffrey D. Ferguson; Jan L. Jensen; Andrew I. MacPherson; Jeffrey L. Pellegrino; William “Will” R. Smith; Janel M. Swain; Luis F. Lojero-Wheatley; David A. Zideman

 David Markenson, Co-Chair*; Jeffrey D. Ferguson, Co-Chair*; Leon Chameides; Pascal Cassan; Kin-Lai Chung; Jonathan Epstein; Louis Gonzales; Rita Ann Herrington; Jeffrey L. Pellegrino; Norda Ratcliff; Adam Singer

 The American Heart Association and the American Red Cross request that this document be cited as follows: